ianhorn/kyfromabove-gisconference2025-workshop/workshop/docs/desktop-gis/arcgis-pro/index.md

-Minimum Requirements: ArcGIS Pro 3.2
+Minimum Requirements: ArcGIS Pro 3.5

 ## Use the STAC API in an ArcGIS Pro project.

 1. Open ArcGIS
 2. Click map
-3. Give you New Project a name
+3. Give your New Project a name

+    - Click *Project* in the top ribbon
+    - Click *Options*
+    -  On the left, scroll down to select *Map and Scene*
+    - *Layers and Tables*

+  3  - Uncheck the default make added layers visible by default\*

+* By disabling the default setting of newly added layers as visible, we reduce the risk ArcGIS Pro's pet memory hog having a tantrum.

 ### Cloud Store